DharmaFactory/Singularity/FundamentalsOfInformationWarfare.md

 Continue:

 Streamers can play this game on stream.
+Suggest: funding kick streamers to play this game.